ibm-cloud-docs/account/account_faq.md

 - An authorized user canceled the account.
 - The account is suspended.
 At the discretion of IBM, accounts that violate the acceptable usage behaviors of the {{site.data.keyword.Bluemix_notm}} services can be disabled without notice.
 Some services can be restored if users correct their usage behaviors after they're notified of the offensive action.

+If you believe your account was deactivated in error, contact support by calling 1-866-325-0045 and selecting the third option.

 ## How do I get support?
 {: #contactsupport}
 {: faq}